matbryan52/microscopy-images-qem/slides.md

 # Preamble

-Microscopy makes the invisible visible to us, for a time
+Microscopy lets us see, for a time

 <hr>

-An image stores what we saw, so we can look again
+An image lets us look again

 ---
 <!-- _class: columns2 -->